#Innsider’s guide to Glasgow

 The good ol’ Duke

-Arthur Wellesley, first Duke of Wellington, put his life on the line to defeat Napoleon’s army then twice became British Prime Minister.
+Arthur Wellesley, first Duke of Wellington, put his life on the line to defeat Napoleon’s army, then became British Prime Minister twice.
 But in Glasgow, this fellow is best known for the traffic cone perched on his head.
 This famously ‘decorated’ statue in Royal Exchange Square is now one of the best-known emblems of the city and perfectly represents its fun spirit.
 After it was originally ‘crowned’ by students as a prank, the council had to do a dramatic U-turn with its plans to remove the cone after an uproar from many Glaswegians who had grown to love this iconic sight.
-Go to have your picture snapped with Arthur in winter, wrap up warm and have a hot chocolate under the Square’s magical fairy lights; arguably the prettiest Christmas decorations in Scotland.
+Go to get your picture snapped with Arthur in winter, wrap up warm and have a hot chocolate under the Square’s magical fairy lights; arguably the prettiest Christmas decorations in Scotland.

-#Innsiders try out some boat-fresh seafood to share at Crabshakk, or for a more laid-back vibe head to trendy Old Salty’s, the self-styled traditional “chippy” for all things battered with chips.
+#Innsiders try out some boat-fresh seafood to share at Crabshakk, or for a chic vibe head to trendy Porter & Rye, the premium dry aged meat restaurant around the corner.
 Known as “The Strip”, the bars of Argyle Street are worth checking out.
 The Ben Nevis for its 180 different whisky varieties and The Park Bar for its Gaelic pub quiz are particular favourites.

 A glimpse of a wealthy past